 Myth 8: Artificial sweeteners cause memory loss.

 The truth: There’s no conclusive evidence that sweeteners like aspartame cause Alzheimer’s.
 As with all things, moderation is key.
-But what does matter?
-A heart-healthy, brain-healthy diet—rich in vegetables, healthy fats, lean proteins, and whole grains—can support long-term cognitive health.

 Myth 10: Alzheimer’s is just “Type 3 diabetes.”

-The power of knowledge, the strength of support
+The Power of Knowledge, the Strength of Support

 Myths can lead to stigma, fear, and delay in getting help.
 But the truth?
 Families facing Alzheimer’s need real information, loving support, and practical tools to navigate what’s ahead.